Antigen Blocking Protocol for IHC/ICC and WB

 Download a pdf version of the Antigen Blocking Protocol.

 PrEST Antigens in pre-adsorption for IHC or ICC experiments

-Re-titrate the antibody in order to define the optimal dilution to be used in the blocking study.
+Re-titrate the antibody to define the optimal dilution used in the blocking study.
 Optimal titration is the highest dilution possible at which the antibody still shows expected staining.